-After double clicking the installer.
-Select the features you will want installed and where to install VirtualBox.
+After double-clicking the installer.
+Select the features you will want to be installed and where to install VirtualBox.
 It is recommended installing all features except Python support (you may want networking support if you want to connect to Slack through the browser or research on Google).

 2c.
 Installing Debian Stretch